yomorun/yomo/README.md

 ## 🌟 Why YoMo

 - Based on QUIC (Quick UDP Internet Connection) protocol for data transmission, which uses the User Datagram Protocol (UDP) as its basis instead of the Transmission Control Protocol (TCP); significantly improves the stability and throughput of data transmission.
 Especially for cellular networks like 5G.
-- A self-developed `yomo-codec` optimizes decoding performance.
-For more information, visit [its own repository](https://github.com/yomorun/yomo-codec) on GitHub.
+- A self-developed `y3-codec` optimizes decoding performance.
+For more information, visit [its own repository](https://github.com/yomorun/y3-codec) on GitHub.
 - Based on stream computing, which improves speed and accuracy when dealing with data handling and analysis; simplifies the complexity of stream-oriented programming.
 - Secure-by-default from transport protocol.